daveshap/NinjaBrowser/README.md

 *A new operating system for the decentralized future*

+**TLDR:** Ninja Browser is an ambitious open-source web browser project that aims to decentralize internet search by combining familiar Chromium-based browsing with peer-to-peer technology.
+Built on IPFS for distributed storage and ChromaDB for local semantic search, it creates a search index based on actual user browsing behavior rather than centralized crawlers.
+As users browse normally, they automatically contribute to and benefit from a distributed search network, while maintaining privacy by default.
+The browser handles all the technical complexity of decentralized systems in the background, making it as easy to use as traditional browsers while gradually reducing dependence on corporate search giants.
+Think of it as a privacy-focused browser that silently builds a collaborative, decentralized alternative to Google Search through its users' collective browsing activity.

 ## Background

 The internet has a search problem.
 As we move into an AI-driven future, the centralization of search under a few corporate giants has become more than an inconvenience—it's a bottleneck for innovation and a threat to open access to information.
 Current search engines rely on centralized crawlers, opaque algorithms, and corporate interests to determine what users can find and how they find it.